 Why It Works

 French Paper Co. does a great job of letting the color subject of its images tell a story.
 Almost every image contrasts the industrial elements of printing machinery with bold, candy-hued rolls of paper.
-These consistently unexpected splashes of color speak to an element of quirk that, right on cue, shows up in their caption copy.
-The bold, color-blocked shots of the paper grab the viewer’s attention when scrolling, inviting click-through to the brand’s profile page.
+These unconventional splashes of color convey an element of quirk that – right on cue – shows up in their caption copy.

 Photographs are an intuitive, engaging form of visual media.
 Including them in a visual storytelling campaign is a no-brainer for a digital marketer – data shows that social posts including images garner consistently higher engagement metrics than text-only posts.